barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-call-of-cthulhu.markdown

 ## Trying again

 Let's say our player character Xander is searching for a book about Yig, the Father of Serpents, in an occult book shop.
-The [glo:gm] calls for a **Library Use** roll, and Xander fails.
+The [abbr:gm] calls for a **Library Use** roll, and Xander fails.
 I guess he doesn't find the book, everyone go back home.